 - Assistant Attorney General, Office of the Attorney General, Kentucky

-- U.S. District Court, Florida S.D., The Honorable Patricia A. Seitz
+- US District Court, Southern District of Florida, The Honorable Patricia A. Seitz